Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

 of $X(t)$ and $V(t)$ marginally for all $t\in[0, \infty)$.

-In practice, solving the estimation problem in Equation~\eqref{equ:posterior-goal} is difficult.
-The main difficulty lies in how to find a concrete pair of mean $m_X$ and covariance $C_X$ functions such that $X$ is a reasonable prior for chirp signals.
-By ``reasonable'', we mean that the samples from $X$ should be valid chirp signals of the form in Equation~\eqref{equ:chirp-def}.
-The other difficulties consist in the intractability and expensive computation of Equation~\eqref{equ:posterior-goal}, as the joint prior model of $X$ and $f$ is not a GP but a hierarchical/deep GP~\cite[see, e.g.,][]{Zhao2020SSDGP}.
+In practice, solving the estimation problem in~\eqref{equ:posterior-goal} is hard.
+One difficulty lies in how to find a concrete pair of the mean $m_X$ and covariance $C_X$ functions such that $X$ is a reasonable prior for chirp signals.
+By ``reasonable'', we mean that the samples drawn from $X$ should be valid chirp signals of the form in~\eqref{equ:chirp-def}, and that the IFs of the samples should follow~\eqref{equ:prior-V}.
+The other difficulties consist in the intractability and expensive computation of~\eqref{equ:posterior-goal}, as the joint prior model of $X$ and $f$ is not a conventional GP but a hierarchical deep GP~\cite{Zhao2020SSDGP}.

 In what follows, we give solutions to tackle these difficulties.
-Specifically, in Section~\ref{sec:chirp-prior} we construct $X$ via a class of harmonic non-stationary SDE-GPs; in Section~\ref{sec:model-formulation}, we leverage this type of SDE-GPs to formulate a continuous-discrete state-space model that we use to estimate the posterior distribution~\eqref{equ:posterior-goal} by applying non-linear filters and smoothers.
-In Section~\ref{sec:filtering-smoothing}, we exemplify Gaussian filters and smoothers, and their log-likelihood for estimating the model parameters.
+Specifically, in Section~\ref{sec:chirp-prior}, we construct $X$ via a class of harmonic non-stationary SDE-GPs, and in Section~\ref{sec:model-formulation}, we leverage this type of SDE-GPs to formulate a continuous-discrete state-space model that we use to characterise the chirp signals.
+In Section~\ref{sec:filtering-smoothing}, we exemplify Gaussian filters and smoothers, and their log-likelihood for estimating the posterior distribution~\eqref{equ:posterior-goal} and the model parameters.
+Lastly, in Section~\ref{sec:harmonic-chirp} we show how to extend the model to tackle chirp signals containing several harmonic frequencies.